-- Facebook will begin charging a selling fee to Shopify merchants after June 30, 2022.
-A 40¢ charge will be included on any order less than $8, and 5% of the order’s total will be charged on orders above $8.
+- Facebook began charging a selling fee to Shopify merchants on June 30, 2022.
+A 40¢ is now included on any order of less than $8, and 5% of the order’s total is charged on orders above $8.

 - Customers that check out on Facebook will still be able to use discounts and gift cards as their payment method.